GhassanAlKaraan/CarMaintenanceTracker/README.md

-# CarMaintenanceTracker
+# Car Maintenance Tracker
 Android CRUD App to add, edit, delete records to keep track of a vehicle's health.

-# Database lifetime
-restricted the live access to database after 5/5/2023 for security purposes.
+restricted access to database after 5/5/2023 for security purposes.